A Brief List of Indo-Scythian Names

 Many of the names from these lists come from the Wikipedia page on Indo-Scythians and various topically linked pages (such as for individual rulers or the various artifacts linked above).
 Many of the names also appear in books on ancient numismatics, such as Michael Mitchiner’s series on Indo-Greek and Indo-Scythian Coinage.

 Other names come from Harmatta’s “Languages and Scripts of Graeco-Bactria and the Saka Kingdoms,” History of Civilizations of Central Asia, vol. 2, 1994.
-These names are indicated by a carat sign (^).
+These names are indicated as such.
 Harmatta does not indicate whether a name is masculine or feminine; I have listed some under a given gender heading based on context clues (e.g., a Greek form that indicates gender or a similar form of the name included in another source mentioned above) and have listed the remaining names under the heading “Unclear.”
-I recognize this is due to my own limited knowledge of the Saka language; I will update/reorganize as I learn more.
+I recognize this is due to my own limited knowledge of Indo-Scythian naming/language practices; I will update/reorganize as I learn more.

 Feminine